shreyash0019/event-management-system/README.md

 - Querying all events
 - Fetching attendees for a specific event
 - Fetching the schedule for a specific event
+- Fetching the total number of attendees for each event
+- Fetching the total revenue for each event (assuming ticket price is $50)
+- Fetching events happening at a specific venue
 - Updating an attendee's email
 - Deleting a specific ticket